haasmichi/cdkws-2022/labs/hands-on_1.md

 1. Create a folder called `cdk_workshop` in your Cloud9 environment.
 This will be your working directory for the rest of the workshop.

-2. Change into that folder and create a cdk application: `cdk init --language-python`.
+2. Change into that folder and create a cdk application: `cdk init --language=python`.

 3. Look at the output and the created files, particularly app.py and cdk_workshop/cdk_workshop_stack.py.